-- Bruce Elliott-Litchfield, Professor of Agricultural and Biological Engineering (third from right).
+- Bruce Elliott-Litchfield, Emeritus Professor of Agricultural and Biological Engineering and Sun Buckets Chief Executive Officer.
 His departmental page.

-- Joe Bradley, Teaching Associate at IEFX-Illinois Engineering First-Year Experience (far right).
+- Joe Bradley, Teaching Associate at IEFX-Illinois Engineering First-Year Experience and Sun Buckets Chief Financial Officer.
 His office page.

 - Emily Floess, M.S.
 Candidate in Environmental Engineering.
 Read more about Emily and her work >>>